 But “legit” is not the same thing as “safe,” “simple,” or “trader-friendly.”
 A firm can be real and still have rules, payout structures, or enforcement standards that many traders would find uncomfortable.

-Base Camp vs Peak: the core difference
+Base Camp vs Peak

 Alpine Funded does not just offer two prices.
 It offers two very different risk models.